 F.I.S.T.
-Protocol
+Axioms

 This third article in our series on tri bike fit lays out the fitting protocol.